Introduction to Engineering Thermodynamics – Richard E. Sonntag, Claus Borgnakke – 2nd Edition

 Description

-A focused look at the principles and applications of thermodynamics Offering a concise, highly focused approach, and Borgnakke's Introduction to Thermodynamics, 2nd Edition is ideally suited for a one-semester course or the first course in a thermal-fluid sciences sequence.
-Based on their highly successful text, Fundamentals of Thermodynamics, Introduction to Engineering Thermodynamics, 2nd Edition covers both fundamental principles and practical applications in a more -friendly format.
+A focused look at the principles and applications of thermodynamics Offering a concise, highly focused approach, Sonntag and Borgnakke’s Introduction to Engineering Thermodynamics, 2nd Edition is ideally suited for a one-semester course or the first course in a thermal-fluid sciences sequence.
+Based on their highly successful text, Fundamentals of Thermodynamics, Introduction to Engineering Thermodynamics, 2nd Edition covers both fundamental principles and practical applications in a more student-friendly format.

 New Concept Checkpoints, which allow students to test themselves on how well they understand concepts just presented.
 How-to sections at the end of most chapters, which answer commonly asked questions.
 Revised examples, illustrations, and homework problems, as well as a large number of new problems.
-ThermoNet tutorials, with accompanying graphics, animations, and video clips.
+ThermoNet online tutorials, with accompanying graphics, animations, and video clips.
 Available online with the registration code in this text.
-Computer-Aided Thermodynamic 2 Software (CATT2) by Claus Borgnakke, provides automated table lookup and interpolation of property data for a wide variety of substances.
-Available for on the text's website.
+Computer-Aided Thermodynamic Tables 2 Software (CATT2) by Claus Borgnakke, provides automated table lookup and interpolation of property data for a wide variety of substances.
+Available for download on the text’s website.

 View more